-• Any Psychology course offered, or approved by the department, including BAE242, ECE242 and BAE326.
+• Any Psychology course offered, or approved by the department, including (one from BAE242, or ECE242 not both) and BAE326.

-Note: Students may take up to two credits as optional programme courses from St-Lawrence College or Queen's University, with the approval of the Department Head.
+(i) Note: Students may take up to two credits as optional programme courses from St-Lawrence College or Queen's University, with the approval of the Department Head.